stromfeldt/Manual-social-media-embeds-for-Ghost/README.md

 There's currently eleven HTML files found in the /snippets directory, which, besides the actual content, contain everything needed except for the social media logo SVGs.

 1. Copy the HTML from any file in the /snippets directory into an HTML card in Ghost's editor
-2. Copy the SVG code from the file in the /social-media-icons directory that you're after (there's currently SVG icons for Twitter, X, Mastodon, Reddit, Threads, and Bluesky, with more likely to be added over time) and in the HTML card use that code to replace the `**MSME_ICON(S)**` line (customising this is explained further below)
+2. Copy the SVG code from the file in the /social-media-icons directory that you're after (there's currently SVG icons for Twitter, X, Mastodon, Reddit, Threads, Bluesky, as well as a Twitter impaled by X icon [[inspired by](https://www.theverge.com/23814989/elon-musk-banking-x-paypal) <em>The Verge</em>], with more likely to be added over time) and in the HTML card use that code to replace the `**MSME_ICON(S)**` line (customising this is explained further below)
 3. If you'd like to re-use the HTML card, create a snippet out of it (I use ↑ and ↓ in lieu of ABOVE and BELOW, which can't be added to filenames but which can be added to snippet names)

 Besides the above there's all the various data that need to be manually inserted, the description of that data often surrounded with two asterisks on each side (such as `**MSME_URL**`) in the location where it belongs.
 A listing of the various data required for the various kinds of embeds follows.